 Where is Belvidere, Illinois you ask?
 It’s just east of Rockford, Illinois along I-90.
 We ended up at Pine Country RV Resort because Joe wanted to visit the Illinois Railway Museum.
 Wish I could tell you about the museum.
 We didn’t make it there due to poor planning on our part.
-Truth be told, we ended up at Pig Minds Brewing with our good friend instead.
-Now, on to our hosted stay at Pine Country RV Resort.

 Video review of this campground at the bottom of the post.